 In fact, self-driving cars are already on the road in some states.
 The Colorado School of Mines has replaced diesel-powered buses by nine self-driving, zero-emission vehicles to transport students and staff around campus.

-How Auto Dealers Should Prepare for EV and Autonomy Vehicle Rise
+How US Auto Dealerships Can Prepare for Electric Vehicles & Autonomous Vehicle Rise

-To learn more about our dedicated automotive advertising team, get in touch today!
+We specialize in marketing for automotive advertising, healthcare advertising and legal advertising.
+To learn more, get in touch with us today!
 As we look toward a fuel-free future, we’d love to discuss the future of your car dealership as well.
-Contact our ad agency today!
+Contact our advertising agency today!